NoraLou/digiTate/README.md

 ========
 ###Project Overview

 digiTate is  Art History exploration app based on open source data from London’s Tate museum.
 As an avid museum goer and technologist, I was excited to discover that the Tate had publicly released meta-data for 70,000 artworks and wanted to make a contribution.
 This responsive one-page app, offers users from around the globe a playful, visually intuitive way to explore London’s cultural treasures from the 16th to 20th centuries.

 digiTate features a custom-built “fan” navigation system that allows users to visually browse the massive image set quickly.
 Layers of information are initially nested on top of each other like closed fan.
 As a user drills-down into a selected time period, layers of the fan animate open and dynamically display data based on the user’s selections.
 The responsive front-end structure is based on CSS3’s z-index and flexbox properties.
 Ajax allows users to seamlessly switch image sets or rapidly drill-back across fan layers.
 Javascript DOM manipulation is thoughtfully employed to optimize browser memory and performance.

-I choose a relational database for the backend and carefully crafted the data model to reflect the complex relationships between historical periods, cultural movements, individual artists, and artworks.
+I choose a relational database for the backend and crafted the data model to reflect the complex relationships between historical periods, cultural movements, individual artists, and artworks.
 Using Python’s OS module I created a program to loop through files of meta-data and extract the specific information I needed to build out these relationships and give the app its specific drill-down structure.
 Custom class attributes and methods were created to optimize the quick availability of data on the front-end.

 ###Stack: